jr-jose/Guides-for-the-lab/git_and_pizzas.md

 # Another *Git* and *Github* pizzas guide.

 Using Git and Github is like making and delivering pizzas.
 Are you hungry?!??
-(well, it's not like delivering pizzas but their recipes.
-Let's explain it ...)
+Well, it's not like delivering pizzas but their recipes.
+Let's explain it ...

 ### Table of contents.